Deepika-19i/emotion-detection-project/emotion_project/README.md

 # 🎭 Emotion Detection Project

-This project detects human emotions using:
+This project is an AI-based system that detects human emotions using:

-- 😊 Face (Facial Expressions)
+- 😊 Facial Expressions (Face)
 - 🎤 Voice (Speech)
 - 💬 Text

 ---

 ## 🚀 Features
-- Detect emotion from face using camera
+- Real-time emotion detection from face using webcam
-- Detect emotion from voice input
+- Emotion detection from voice input
-- Detect emotion from text input
+- Emotion detection from text input
-- Simple GUI application
+- User-friendly GUI application

 ---